Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: Main Results

 In other words, $H^n_t$ is the graphon representation of the directed random graph $G^n(t)$.
 Let

-and we equip this unit ball with the weak topology inherited from $L^2[0,1]^3$.
+and we equip this ball with the weak topology inherited from $L^2\left([0,1]^2_T\right)$.
 Here and throughout we denote the norm on the $L^p$ space of functions on a Euclidean space by $\|\cdot\|_p$ and omit reference to the particular Euclidean space being considered.
-The above topology makes the space $\clb_1\left(L^2[0,1]^3\right)$ a compact metric space.
-It is clear that $\cW_0 \subseteq \clb_1\left(L^2[0,1]^3\right)$ is a closed (and hence compact) subset, and therefore we can consider $\{H^n : n \geq 1\}$ as a sequence of $\cW_0$-valued random variables in the compact space given by this weak topology.
-We shall prove the Law of Large Numbers (LLN) and the LDP for the sequence $\left\{H^n : n \geq 1\right\}$ under this weak topology.
-Towards that goal, for any $(i,j) \in [n]^2$, set Note that, $w^n_t$ is well-defined since $\beta^{n,\pm}_t >0$.
-We further define
+With the above topology, the space $\clb_{\sqrt{T}}\left(L^2\left([0,1]^2_T\right)\right)$ is a compact metrizable topological space which contains $\cW_0$ as a closed (and hence compact) subset.
+We shall refer to this topology as the \textit{weak topology} on $\cW_0$ and let $d_{\cW_0,\text{weak}}$ be a metric on $\cW_0$ which generates this topology.
+Therefore we can consider $\{H^n : n \geq 1\}$ as a sequence of $\left(\cW_0, d_{\cW_0, \text{weak}}\right)$-valued random variables.
+We remark that, later in the section we will consider the trajectories $t \mapsto H^n(\cdot, \cdot, t)$ in the space of graphons and regard these paths as random variables with values in the Skorohod path space on the space of graphons.
+We caution the reader on the different topologies on the space $\cW_0$ and the Skorohod path space.